BioGeMT/ParaDISM/README.md

 - Pick an aligner (`bowtie2`, `bwa-mem2`, `minimap2`)
 - Configure threads and minimap2 profile (if using minimap2)

- **Note:** Interactive mode scans the current working directory for input files.
-Place your inputs in the project root (or run the command from the directory that contains them) so they appear in the selection lists.
+ **Note:** By default, interactive mode scans the current working directory for input files.
+Use `--input-dir` to specify a different directory to scan.
+Place your inputs in the specified directory (or current directory if not specified) so they appear in the selection lists.

 ### Argument-Driven Mode
 ```bash